-In several muscle-related diseases like muscular dystrophies (MDs), muscle weakness and pathological features like replacement of muscle tissue with fat start in specific muscles and spreads to others as disease progresses (Emery 2002).
+In several muscle-related diseases like muscular dystrophies (MDs), muscle weakness and pathological features like replacement of muscle tissue with fat starts in specific muscles and spreads to others as the disease progresses (Emery 2002).
 This pattern differs between diseases, and the reason for the disease-specific involvement pattern is unknown.
 Exploring the molecular signatures that contribute to the differences between muscles may elucidate the pathophysiology of these diseases.
 For example, in Duchenne muscular dystrophy (DMD), which is caused by mutations in the DMD gene, the quadriceps is involved earlier, whereas the hamstring muscles are less involved, and the GR is spared (Wokke, van den Bergen et al. 2014, Hooijmans, Niks et al. 2017).
 The observed higher expression level of the DMD gene in ST and GR may be related to the late involvement in DMD patients during disease progression.
 Accessing the expression level of genes and implementing a quantitative approach (Veeger, van Zwet et al. 2021) to evaluate the association between leg muscle architectural characteristics and gene expression levels could be performed for other muscle diseases.

 Regional differences within muscles

-The molecular and cellular differences between the samples from distal and middle locations of ST were larger than differences between ST and GR (Supplementary Figure S2).
+The molecular and cellular differences between the samples from distal and middle locations of ST were larger than the differences between ST and GR (Figure 2—figure supplement1, Figure 2—figure supplement 2).
 One module of co-expressed genes, M.21, showed a different expression pattern between STM and STD.
-This module was enriched for the cellular amino acid catabolic process and monocarboxylic acid catabolic process (Supplementary Table S5).
-While the distal side of the ST muscle has a rounded tendon, the differences between STM and STD cannot be explained by contamination of tendon tissue or closer proximity to the tendon, because we did not find a difference in the estimated tenocyte proportions between biopsies collected from the distal and middle parts of the muscle (Supplementary Figure S2).
-The myofiber composition was different between the distal and medial part of the ST muscle (Supplementary Figure S2A, Supplementary Figure S3).
+This module was enriched for the cellular amino acid catabolic process and monocarboxylic acid catabolic process (Supplementary File 7).
+While the distal side of the ST muscle has a rounded tendon, the differences between STM and STD cannot be explained by contamination of tendon tissue or closer proximity to the tendon, because we did not find a difference in the estimated tenocyte proportions between biopsies collected from the distal and middle parts of the muscle (Figure 2—figure supplement 1, Figure 2—figure supplement 2).
+The myofiber composition was different between the distal and medial parts of the ST muscle (Figure 2—figure supplement 1, Figure 3—figure supplement 1B).
 A divergent myofiber type composition of biopsies from superficial and deep areas of the same human muscle was reported by Johnson, Polgar et al. (1973) for the GL, RF, VL, VM, adductor magnus, soleus, and tibialis anterior muscles in the leg and thigh.
 Bindellini, Voortman et al. (2021) also reported different proportions of MyHC2A myofibers in distal and middle parts of tibialis anterior in mice.

 Interindividual differences were larger than differences between muscles

-Despite the narrow age range and an inclusion of only one gender in our study, we observed that the percentage of variance explained by the individual surpassed the variance explained by the muscles (Supplementary Figure S5F).
+Despite the narrow age range and an inclusion of only one gender in our study, we observed that the percentage of variance explained by the individual surpassed the variance explained by the muscles (Figure 1—figure supplement 4D).
 This is in agreement with findings from Kang, Kho et al. (2005).
 The inter-individual variations are possibly resulting from genetic and environmental (activity, exercise, diet, etc.) factors.
-To account for inter-individual variation, we included the individual as a random effect in the different analyses and constructed a consensus gene co-expression network by merging the co-expression networks separately constructed per individual.
+To account for inter-individual variation, we included the individual as a random effect in the statistical models in cell type and differential expression analyses.
+In the WGCNA, we constructed a consensus gene co-expression network by merging the co-expression networks separately constructed per individual.
+In the downstream steps of the WGCNA workflow, the same as in cell type analysis and differential expression analyses, individuals were included as a random effect in the models.
 Only after properly accounting for interindividual differences, we could identify the intrinsic differences between leg muscles.

 Study limitations